CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step5.md

 # A Brief Refelection

 By now our `wordpress-config.yml` is getting pretty large.
 We've got a couple `Services`, a `Secret`, a pair of `PersistantVolumes` and `PersistantVolumeClaims`.
-Lets to a moment to look at our diagram we saw in the introdution and see what we have left to build.
+Lets take a moment to look at our diagram we saw in the introdution and see what we have left to build.

 ![k8s-diagram](k8s-wordpress.png)